rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Introduction.md

 Most authentication vulnerabilities occur in one of two ways:
 - The authentication mechanisms are weak because they fail to adequately protect against brute force attacks
 - Logic flaws or poor coding in the implementation allow the authentication mechanism to be bypassed entirely by an attacker.
 This is sometimes known as "broken authentication".

+## Impact
+The impact of authentication vulnerabilities can be severe.
+If an attacker bypasses authentication or brute forces their way into another user's account, they have access to all the data and functionality of that the compromised account has.
+This is even more severe if the compromised account is a high-privileged one, such as a system administration, as they can take full control over the entire application and potentially access the internal infrastructure.